yfunk/lawnicons/.github/PULL_REQUEST_TEMPLATE/icon_addition.md

 App Name (`com.package.app`)

 ## Contributor's checklist
-- [ ] I followed [the Lawnicons guidelines](https://github.com/LawnchairLauncher/lawnicons/blob/develop/CONTRIBUTING.md) and will make changes if someone suggests.
-I will also make sure that Lawnicons builds correctly.
+- [ ] I followed [the Lawnicons reFilled guidelines](https://github.com/yfunk/lawnicons-refilled/blob/develop/CONTRIBUTING.md) and will make changes if someone suggests.
+I will also make sure that Lawnicons reFilled builds correctly.
 <!-- If you think that everything is correct, then replace [ ] with [x] or click on the checkbox after creating the pull request. -->